IslayResearch/Danger2026DataChallenge/README.md

 7. keep a transparent status/job-manager view of active workers, observed rates, elapsed time, and success criteria;
 8. verify the triple with the DANGER3 verifier, primality checking, and an independent doubling replay.

 The status workflow mattered because this was a long-running randomized computation.
-A human needed to be able to answer, at any point, whether the workers were still alive, how many trials had been observed, what rate they were sustaining, whether any success condition had fired, and what evidence would count as "done."
+I needed to be able to answer, at any point, whether the workers were still alive, how many trials had been observed, what rate they were sustaining, whether any success condition had fired, and what evidence would count as "done."

 The result is therefore best understood as Ruehle's search strategy plus a small Codex-assisted C performance fork, with Alexa directing the operating constraints, benchmark decisions, production-run management, and verification handoff.
 One iteration was enough to achieve this result, I suspect there are additional gains to be had with this approach.